developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

 _Click image to enlarge; ESC to exit_.
 <br>
 <br>
-3. On the login screen, **enter Zebra OneCare login credentials** within 10 minutes.<br>
+3. On the login screen, **enter Zebra OneCare login credentials** within the allotted time.<br>
-**Note: If a timeout occurs**, click the "Try Again" button to return to the login screen:
+**Note: If a timeout occurs, click the "Try Again" button** to return to the login screen:
 <img alt="image" style="height:400px" src="sn5_05.png"/>
 _Click image to enlarge; ESC to exit_.
 <br>
 <br>
-4. **Click "Allow"** to load the LifeGuard image database:
+4. **Click "Allow"** to load the LifeGuard image database.
 <img alt="image" style="height:400px" src="sn5_06.png"/>
 _Click image to enlarge; ESC to exit_.
 <br>